Barkhausen-Institut/hermespy/docssource/parameter_description.rst

 settings_general.ini
 ====================

-**[RandomNumber]**: Actual random number generator seeds will be obtained from a list of good seeds in "RandomNumberGeneratorSeeds.mat".
+**[RandomNumber]**: Actual random number generator seeds will be obtained from a list of good seeds in "RandomNumberGeneratorSeeds.csv".
 If index is negative, then a random seed is used, based on the computer clock

 - ``seed``: Seed to be used